emko4/advent-of-code/README.md

 ## Use watch mode for puzzle

-Copy the example input of the puzzle to the `inputExample.txt` file and the example result to the `inputExampleResult.txt` file.
+Copy the example input of the puzzle to the `example-input.txt` file and the example result to the `example-result.txt` file.

-Then, run the following command and develop your solution until the test passes.
+Then, run the following command and develop your solution in the `solution.ts` file until the test passes.

 `npm run watch <year> <day> <puzzle>`